fnl/classipy/README.rst

 The suggested first step should probably be that you somehow split the corpus in a training+development ("learning") and a test set.
 Typically, such splits are 3:2, 4:1, or 9:1, and I suggest to use 4:1.
 For splitting the learning set into development and training set during parameter grid-search, the tool internally uses a 1:3 split with 4-fold CV.
-So, if you use an 4:1 learning:test split, Classi.py will make a 3:1 traininig:development split on the remaining data, for an overall 3:1:1 split.
+So, if you use an 4:1 learning:test split, `classipy` will make a 3:1 traininig:development split on the remaining data, for an overall 3:1:1 split.
 This choice was made as to make the library tuned towards small annotated corpora/datasets where you need to set aside most of the little data you have as to not hopelessly overfit while developing your model.

 Assuming you generated two sets, `learning.tsv` and `test.tsv`, the next step is to generated the inverted indices/feature matrices from the two sets.